Talend/component-runtime/sample-parent/sample-features/configuration-form/README.md

 In a studio job, at runtime it will be populated with the information in the studio schema.
 In the web UI, the user will have to set each field manually.

+# Generated UISpec
+Using the web tester, it is possible to get the generated [uispec](src/main/resources/uispec.json).